dehesselle/jhb/README.md

 - It is fully self-contained to its directories, allowing for co-existence of multiple installations in locations of your choosing.

-- It uses a pre-built [Python.framework](https://gitlab.com/dehesselle/python_macos) to run JHBuild on OS X El Capitan up to macOS Monterey without relying on the system's Python.
+- It brings its own [Python.framework](https://gitlab.com/dehesselle/python_macos) to run JHBuild.

 ## prerequisites